Whirlpool Microwave F1E4 Error Code: Power Relay Board Fault

 Is F1E4 dangerous?

 The 5-minute unplug trick worked.
-Am I safe?
+Am I actually safe now?